Definition of Epiphora

 “Hourly joys be still upon you!
 Juno sings her blessings on you … Scarcity and want shall shun you, Ceres’ blessing so is on you.”

 Here, Shakespeare wants to convey the importance of “you” through the use of epiphora.

 Example #2: Romeo and Juliet (By William Shakespeare)

 “Fie, fie, thou shamest thy shape, thy love, thy wit,

 And uses none in that true sense indeed

 Which should bedeck thy shape, thy love, thy wit.”

-Again, Shakespeare is at his best in using epiphora; “thy shape, thy love, thy wit” comes twice within four lines.
-It puts much emphasis on three attributes of Romeo.
+Again, Shakespeare is at his best in using epiphora, as the phrase “thy shape, thy love, thy wit” comes twice within four lines.
+It puts much emphasis on three of Romeo’s attributes.
 Friar Laurence is at his best when he speaks this dialogue.